 PLUS QA offers guaranteed device coverage while also protecting our customers’ data by always testing on real, physical devices in a single, secure, and centralized environment.
 Devices are kept on-site and stored within a bank-like vault that is locked and monitored, and our network is protected by firewalls.

 PLUS QA works with some of the largest brands and agencies in the world and with that comes a responsibility to protect their privacy and the personal data of their users.

-After testing each day, all apps, screenshots, console logs, browsing history, cookies, cache, and other locally stored data from testing is cleared from our devices and workstations.
-We take security compliance seriously, so in addition to completing background checks, each PLUS QA employee signs a strict non-disclosure agreement to protect the secrecy of confidential information in your project.
+After testing each day, all apps, screenshots, console logs, browsing history, cookies, cache, and other locally stored data from testing are cleared from our devices and workstations.
+We take security compliance seriously.
+In addition to completing background checks, each PLUS QA employee signs a strict non-disclosure agreement to protect the secrecy of confidential information in your project.